-Dr. Sevey and Dr. Atwell offer a few points on how to seek wellness and prevent oral health problems before they even start.
+Dr. Sevey and Dr. Sigwart offer a few points on how to seek wellness and prevent oral health problems before they even start.

 It’s easier to stop pollution from entering a stream in the first place than to try cleaning up the mess afterward.
 By starting upstream and taking your preventative health seriously, you will see immediate benefits and avoid potential problems down the road (or stream in this case).

 - Nearly half of adults over age 30 have gum disease

 - 1/4 children under age five already has a cavity

 - Between the years 2000-2010, dental emergencies grew from 1 to 2 million!